Notavatarkorra/notavatarkorra.github.io/Time on class.md

 Now to humanize the problem, and show you impossible 24 hours of homework for a class is.

-I, also struggle with ADHD, its literally the bane of my existence, one day i'll find a cure and start a company to try and help others who struggle with it.
-So  and memory retention so its taking me longer than the average minimum time to read and comprehend all the instructions and assignments and taking time to redo them to get a better grade, or work through distractions.
+I, also struggle with ADHD, its literally the bane of my existence, and makes me want to kill myself.
+It sucks having

+So I struggle with ADHD and memory retention so its taking me longer than the average minimum time to read and comprehend all the instructions and assignments and taking time to redo them to get a better grade, or work through distractions.
 So i am already taking into account that i might be slower than the average person.
 Honestly, the exams and trainings personally take me closer to 2 hours sometimes because of this.

 Unless someone already knows what they are doing completely and is speeding through it all or somehow modding the assignments and cheating.
 This isn't even taking into account any time for readings.